Bettrix/alx-system_engineering-devops/0x01-shell_permissions/README.md

-8-James_Bond- script for changing permissions to only other users hving all rights while the others have none 9-John_Doe- script for changing permissions to -rwxr-x-wx 10-mirror_permissions- script for matching permissions in hello file to olleh file regardless of olleh's current mode
+8-James_Bond- script for changing permissions to only other users hving all rights while the others have none 9-John_Doe- script for changing permissions to -rwxr-x-wx 10-mirror_permissions- script for matching permissions in hello file to olleh file regardless of olleh's current mode 11-directories_permissions- script for adding execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+Regular files should not be changed